cboettig/labnotebook/_posts/2010-04-27-iEvoBio-lightning-talk.md

 increases quality through better access to expert advice and building on established work.
 It increases impact by connecting to other data and being amplified by other researchers in the network.
-The more researchers adopt these approaches, the more effective they’ll become.
+The more researchers adopt these approaches, the more effective they'll become.

 \